-At the age of 10, she started her studies at the Yehudi Menuhin School, where she was supported by scholarship and the Music and Dance Scheme.
-Otoha previously studied violin with Akiko Ono, and viola with Boris Kucharsky and Andriy Viytovych, and violin with Akiko Ono.
+At the age of 10, she started her studies at the Yehudi Menuhin School, supported by scholarship and the Music and Dance Scheme.
+Otoha previously studied with Boris Kucharsky and Andriy Viytovych, and violin with Akiko Ono.

 She is a proud scholar of the Drake Calleja Trust and has had the privilege of becoming one of the “Talent Unlimited” artists in the UK.
 From 2021 she will be supported by the Agency for Cultural Affairs, Government of Japan.
 Otoha performs on a Charles Boullangier viola, kindly loaned by the Royal College of Music.